 From left to right, bottom row: Jane Crocker, Jake English, Roxy Lalonde, Dirk Strider

 The Homestuck BETA was created on April 10th, 2009 and followed by the first stable release on April 13th.
-The series has amassed over 7000 pages of comic strips.
+According to MS Paint Adventures, Homestuck is the fourth mock game adventure, and by far the largest one yet.
+As of October 16, the series has reached 6581 pages of comic strips out of a total of 8752 pages of all four adventure series.
 The majority of the comics are created in Photoshop, but several have been created as Flash animations with interactive adventure-game style pages.

 After being on a hiatus since September 6th, Homestuck was updated with a finale to its fifth act consisting of nine pages and a Flash animation on October 25th, 2011.
 Hussie chose to host the animation on the website Newgrounds, in a attempt to avoid crashing the MS Paint Adventures website.
 He spoke with Newgrounds owner Tom Fulp in advance, who suggested putting the clip on a section of the site meant for higher-volume traffic.
 However, their line of communication dropped and Hussie went ahead with uploading the animation to the main site during off-peak hours.
 Within 7 minutes of the update, Newgrounds had crashed due to the volume of Homestuck fans visiting the site.
 Hussie later made the animation available as a download on the now defunct site MegaUpload, which also went down frequently due to the sheer amount of viewers.